malcolm-kee/intro-to-react-js/instructions/03-react-tooling/react-tooling.md

 Let's configure npm scripts for the prettier formatting above:

 1. Install prettier in your project by running `npm install -D prettier`.
+The `-D` flag implies prettier will be installed as `devDependencies`.
 1. Add the `format` script in your `package.json`:
    ```js
    {